luximetr/AnyFormatKit/README.md

 ```
 ### Formatting during typing

 It is necessary to create TextInputController instance with formatter for formatting during typing.
-You need to implement TextInput protocol in your own `UITextField`/UITextView/something else or use ready solutions (TextInputField/TextInputView) by subclassing.
-It is necessary to set controllers's textInput property.
+You need to implement `TextInput` protocol in your own `UITextField`/`UITextView`/something else or use ready solutions (`TextInputField`/`TextInputView`) by subclassing.
+It is necessary to set controllers's `textInput` property.

 ```swift
 let textInputController = TextInputController()